zarinn3pal/i18n/content/current/en-US/docs/api/webview-tag.md

 <webview src="https://github.com" webpreferences="allowRunningInsecureContent, javascript=no"></webview>
 ```

-A `String` which is a comma separated list of strings which specifies the web preferences to be set on the webview.
+A list of strings which specifies the web preferences to be set on the webview, separated by `,`.
 The full list of supported preference strings can be found in [BrowserWindow](browser-window.md#new-browserwindowoptions).

 The string follows the same format as the features string in `window.open`.